 Our roadmap shows how and when we plan to improve accessibility on this website.

 This statement was prepared on 4th September 2020.
 It was last reviewed on 4th September 2020.

 The component library was last tested on 4th September 2020.
 The test was carried out by us.
 Each of our components have been checked by using Storybook a11y add on which validates with the Axe core library.

 You can view the status of each component by browsing to the Accessibility tab of each of our components in our Storybook implementation.

 10Using the Design System in your application

-While the Royal Navy Design System team takes steps to ensure the Design System is as accessible as possible by default, you still need to carry out contextual research.
+While the MOD.UK Design System team takes steps to ensure the Design System is as accessible as possible by default, you still need to carry out contextual research.

 Using the component library does not mean your service automatically meets level AA of WCAG 2.1.
 You’ll still need to make sure your service as a whole meets accessibility requirements.

 You must research styles, components and patterns as part of your service to ensure that they are accessible in context.